 To this end, KESH is implementing a photovoltaic plant with a capacity of 8.25 MWp on the Zadeja Dam of the Vau i Dejës Hydropower Plant.
 The project supports the Albanian Government’s and KESH’s strategic vision to increase renewable energy generation, enhance energy security, and reduce import dependency.

 The Zadeja PV Plant is a pioneering project in Albania and the wider region — the first to be built directly on a hydropower dam.
 Its design requires advanced engineering solutions, specialized civil works, and reinforced structures to ensure stability and safety.
-The concrete foundation alone covers 16,000 m³, worth over 106 million ALL.
+The concrete foundation alone covers 16,000 m³.
 The project also foresees improvements to access roads, fencing and protection of the dam, installation of a SCADA monitoring system, 2 km of medium-voltage cabling, and two years of maintenance.